sonic-net/SONiC/doc/LoM/LocalMitigation.md

      - The success implies a successful mitgation of the detected anomaly.
      - A failure implies that the anomaly is not locally mitigated.
 The failure gives appropriate error code that indicates the reason for failure.
 -   The completon is expected within seconds of detection.
--   Every action run as part of sequence has a set timeout, and must end by then along with overall timeout for entire sequence to complete.
+-   Every action that is invoked as part of sequence has a set timeout, and must end by then along with overall timeout for entire sequence to complete.
--   A failing action will abort the sequence at that point which would skip subsequently ordered actions unless marked as mandatory.
+-   A failing action or timeout will abort the sequence at that point which would skip subsequently ordered actions unless marked as mandatory.
 -   During a sequnce run upon detection, the heartbeats are published more frequently.
 The HB would carry info on current running action.
--   If LoM fails, the external service can take over mitigation as is today.
+-   If the sequence fails to mitigate, the external service can take over mitigation as is today.
 -   In scenario where we mitigate successfully, the TTM is in couple of seconds.
 For any failure, we still get TTD in seconds.</br>
 NOTE: An ICM is fired for every detected anomaly.
 If mitigation is done by LoM, the ICM will be marked "_mitigated_".